-When capital assets (buildings and improvements, infrastructure, and equipment) that are to be used in governmental activities are purchased or constructed, the cost of those assets is reported as expenditures in governmental funds.
+When capital assets (buildings and improvements, infrastructure, and equipment) that are to be used in governmental activities are purchased or constructed, the cost of those assets is reported as expenditures at the governmental fund level.
 However, the Statement of Net Position included those capital assets among the assets of the District as a whole.

-Construction in progress \$ 2,078,019
+Construction in progress \$ 2,069,888

 Infrastructure 2,810,596

-Buildings and improvements 2,332,810
+Buildings and improvements 2,362,810

 Equipment 19,480

-Accumulated depreciation (2,235,559)
+Accumulated depreciation (2,413,705)

-Total \$ 5,005,346
+Total \$ 4,849,069